-Between 12/31/2006 and 12/31/2015, the biggest change in sector weighting has happened with financial industry.
-The global financial crisis of 2008 dropped the weight of this sector temporarily to only 11%.
-Financial services started to recover quickly but the sector is still 6 percentage points smaller than it was before the crisis.
-Information technology sector has risen with the help of Apple from 15% to 20%.
-Currently, the weight of Apple is 3.7% of the whole index.
-Since 2009, the weight of energy sector has halved and its currently just 6.9%.
+Since 12/31/2006, the weighting of the financial sector has decreased considerably.
+The global financial crisis of 2008 dropped the weight of the sector temporarily to just 11%.
+Financial services recovered quickly after the crisis but the sector is still much smaller compared to other sectors than it was before the crisis.
+Information technology sector has risen with the help of Apple, Microsoft, Facebook and Alphabet from 15% to over 20%.
+Since 2009, the weight of energy sector has halved and its currently just a bit more than 6%.
 The sharp decrease in oil prices has caused big worries for energy companies.
-In the beginning of 1980, energy was clearly the largest sector, constituting 25% of S&P 500.
-Also materials are now just a fraction of what the sector used to be 35 years ago.
+In the beginning of 1980, energy was clearly the largest sector, making up 25% of the US stock market.
+Also material companies are now just a fraction of what they used to be 35 years ago.

 A lot of research has been made about the performance and returns of different sectors.
 During 2014 the stock market was booming but the growth was halted in 2015.
 Between January and October 2015, majority of the sectors have been generating negative returns.
 From the sectors, energy companies have had the worst year, generating negative return of 13.7%.
 Materials sector is also down 9.2% and utility companies have lost 7.3% of their value.
 The only sector with any gains is consumer discretionary that is up 7.7%.

 But if the performance is examined for the past five years, all the sectors have been generating positive returns.
 Both healthcare and consumer disc. sectors have gained over 120%.
-The worst sector is again energy companies whose value has increased only 18% during five years.
-Read more from here.
+The worst sector is again energy companies whose value has increased only 18% during the past five years.

 Consumer discretionary companies are selling nonessential goods and services.
 The businesses include car manufacturers, high-end clothing, media, hotels, and luxury goods.
 Consumer staples corporations sell products that people are unable (e.g. food, beverages, household items) and unwilling (e.g. tobacco) to stop consuming.
 Consumer staples businesses are considered non-cyclical and the demand for these products is expected to be much more staple as the consumer discretionary goods.

-The sectors in S&P 500 are based on the Global Industry Classification Standard, an industry taxonomy developed by Standard & Poor’s together with Morgan Stanley Capital International.
-On top of the ten main sectors, the system has, 24 industry groups, 67 industries and 156 sub-industries.
-Other classification system include The Industry Classification Benchmark (ICB) developed by by Dow Jones and FTSE and The Standard Industrial Classification SIC created by the US government.
+The weightings are based on the Global Industry Classification Standard, an industry taxonomy developed by Standard & Poor’s together with MSCI.
+In addition to the ten main sectors, the system has 24 industry groups, 67 industries and 156 sub-industries.
+Other classification systems include The Industry Classification Benchmark (ICB) developed by by Dow Jones and FTSE and The Standard Industrial Classification (SIC) created by the US government.